Podcast Editorial Strategy + Content Development

 What does developing an editorial stragtegy mean?
 Well, it means, I give creators the tools to turn their idea into a show, complete with episode ideas, and a series arc.
 I help creators take their show to the ‘next level.’
 I help producers improve the efficiency of their production systems.
 I do all of his by applying my my 20 years of experience in developing and producing podcasts, limited series and award-winning radio shows.

 I‘m also the Lead for Spotify’s Behind the Mic fellowship.
 Behind the Mic is an extension of Sound Up, a leading podcast incubator that aims to rise up the next generation of podcasters of color.

-I’m Scotland-born, of Ghanaian descent.
-My 20 year career is filled with experiences that the young me could never have imagined.
-I’ve led award-winning political and cultural coverage for NPR and reported on major international events.
-I’ve covered Ghana’s 50th anniversary, produced interviews with global icons like Hugh Masekela and Nile Rodgers, reported on detentions at Guantanamo Bay and on all but one of the U.S. presidential elections since 2004.
-I produced live coverage of Hurricane Katrina and reported from the Gulf Coast one year after the flood for “RadioNation with Laura Flanders” on Air America Radio.
+I started my audio career two decades ago as a reporter with the Pacifica network, just after the 9-11 attacks.
+That’s right — I’m part of the generation that came of age as the world was going through turmoil.
+I’ve covered Ghana’s 50th anniversary, produced interviews with global icons like Hugh Masekela and Nile Rodgers, reported on detentions at Guantanamo Bay, and on all but one of the U.S. presidential elections since 2004.
+I’ve produced live coverage of Hurricane Katrina and reported from the Gulf Coast one year after the flood for “RadioNation with Laura Flanders” on Air America Radio.
 I was also the voice of The Africa Channel’s coverage of Nelson Mandela’s death in 2013.